Tinsley Viaduct: Tinsley cooling towers

 The viaduct is one of Sheffield's most prominent landmarks, and was once made all the more so by the adjacent pair of cooling towers that were left standing for safety reasons after the demolition of the Blackburn Meadows Power Station.
 The cooling towers were a major point of contention over the years and were once saved from destruction only after being chosen as a nesting site by a rare bird.
 More recently, plans were made to turn them into a piece of public art.
 Other plans for the towers included concert halls, skate parks and a theme park.

-Their iconic status, and the possibly prohibitive costs of demolishing the towers safely, until recently looked to have cemented their status in Sheffield's future as much as they were a part of its history, until the owner of the towers (and the now-demolished power station), E.ON UK, stated its intention to demolish them once the strengthening of the viaduct made it feasible.
+Their iconic status, and the possibly prohibitive costs of demolishing the towers safely, looked to have cemented their status in Sheffield's future as much as they were a part of its history, until the owner of the towers (and the now-demolished power station), E.ON UK, stated its intention to demolish them once the strengthening of the viaduct made it feasible.

 The 250 ft towers were demolished at 03:00 BST on 24 August 2008, though a significant portion of the north tower remained standing for a short while.
 The demolition attracted widespread attention.
 A viewing platform was set up so the public could watch the demolition.
 Part of the site has been converted for use as a biomass power station by the owners E.ON UK.